naser421/Naser-Suleiman-Portfolio/README.md

 ## Description

 I'd like to take this opportunity to welcome you to my React.js built portfolio.
-It contains subsections called Resume, Portfolio, Contact and About page.
+It contains subsections called Resume, Portfolio, ContactÂ and About page.
 On the Portfolio tab, you can find a list of my favorite applications.
 On the page dedicated to my resume, you will discover a list of my skills and a link to download my resume.
 You can find connections to my LinkedIn and GitHub at the bottom.

 ## License
 This project is license under MIT ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)